AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 ### Install Git on Windows

-We recommend installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) for a full UNIX command-line experience via Ubuntu.
+We recommend installing the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) with the default Ubuntu Linux distribution.
 You can then [install Git](https://git-scm.com/download/linux) into your Ubuntu system.